webappio/docs/integrations/doppler.md

 RUN doppler -t $DOPPLER_TOKEN_PRODUCTION run -- printenv | grep DOPPLER # Testing purposes only
 ```

-### Setting up Doppler with LayerCI
+### Setting up Doppler with Layer

-Information on how to integrate Doppler with your LayerCI pipeline can be found [here](https://docs.doppler.com/docs/layerci).
+Information on how to integrate Doppler with your Layer pipeline can be found [here](https://docs.doppler.com/docs/layerci).